What is a Community Benefit?

 - Donations of funds, property or other resources that contribute to a community priority

 - Health care cost containment activities

-Annually, the University of Maryland Medical Center (UMMC) and the University of Maryland Medical Center Midtown Campus (UMMC Midtown Campus) submit a report to the state of Maryland measuring the community benefit provided.
+Annually, UM St. Joseph Medical Center (UM SJMC) submits a report to the state of Maryland which details the amount and type of community benefit programs provided by the hospitals.
 These reports summarize the broad range of health and support activities we offer to meet the needs of the community.